St. Petersburg paradox: Supercentenarian paradox

 A similar dilemma to the St. Petersburg paradox is discussed as the Supercentenarian Paradox in.
 The paradox asks whether it is rational to bet that a $t$-year-old person will survive an additional $\Delta t$ years, where $t$ and $\Delta t$ are non-negative real numbers.
 Intuitively, it seems that the odds of survival are very high for any age $t$, provided the time interval $\Delta t$ is sufficiently small, such as one day $(\Delta t = 1/365)$.

 However, the certainty of good odds depends critically on the underlying life-time probability distribution.
 This is analogous to the theoretical underpinnings of the St. Petersburg paradox, where the game's mathematically infinite expected value implies that, in theory, a rational gambler should be willing to pay an arbitrarily large sum to play the game once.
 In reality, the gambler will almost certainly win only a modest amount.
 This discrepancy between theoretical expectation and practical judgment led Nicolas Bernoulli to conjecture that people tend to neglect unlikely events.

 In both cases, the theoretical result is decisively influenced by the contribution of rare events: very long sequences of tails (St. Petersburg) or the survival of people to extraordinarily old ages (Supercentenarian).
 While these very large values of $t$ (old ages) are crucial for the theoretical calculation, they are too improbable to significantly impact real-world decision-making.
-The idea of disregarding events with extremely low probability was noted as early as 1777 by Georges-Louis Leclerc, Comte de Buffon.
-Buffon observed that a fifty-six-year-old man, believing his health to be good, would disregard the probability of dying within the next twenty-four hours, even though mortality tables indicated the odds against death in that period were only 10,189 to 1.
-Buffon thus effectively suggested that an event with a probability of 1/10,000 or less is one that may be disregarded in practical human judgment.

 Georges-Louis Leclerc, Comte de Buffon, who noted the human tendency to disregard very low probabilities.